hendrawd/MovieInfo/README.md

 ## Main Feature:
 * Material design.
-* Support minimal android version 15(Ice Cream Sandwich).
+* Support android minimal version 15(Ice Cream Sandwich).
 * Support portrait and landscape orientation.
 * Responsive design for phones and tablets.
 * 3 main categories: Popular, Top Rated, and Upcoming.
 * Search movie.
 * Add to favorite and show favorited movies.
-* Detail screen that has field: Original title, Release date, Genre, Rating, Overview with TextToSpeech capability, Related videos, and Latest reviews.
+* Detail screen that has fields: Original title, Release date, Genre, Rating, Overview with TextToSpeech capability, Related videos, and Latest reviews.
 You can also share trailer and detail via other applications.

 ## Libraries Used:
 ### Design and compatibility